-The Spencer Fellowship for Education Reporting is open to journalists, educators and education policy researchers who want to develop an ambitious, long-form journalism project to advance the understanding of education.
+The Spencer Fellowship for Education Reporting is open to journalists, educators and education researchers who want to develop an ambitious, long-form journalism project to advance the understanding of education for a general audience.

-Four fellows will be selected for this highly competitive program, which combines coursework at Columbia Journalism School and Teachers College with hands-on advising from education writing experts.
+Four fellows will be selected for this highly competitive program, which combines coursework at Columbia Journalism School, Teachers College and beyond with hands-on advising from education writing experts.

 Spencer Fellowship applicants are expected to submit the following for a complete package no later than Feb.
 1, 2022 for the 2022-23 academic year.
 Successful applicants will be notified by April 1.